hsianghsi/hsianghsi.github.io/_posts/dimes-square-guide.md

 The documentation of the project started in July 2023 and ended in February 2024.
 I would like to express great appreciation to my friends who kept me company and helped take photos at the bars and restaurants.
 I would not be confident enough to take 360-degree photos inside a busy restaurant without the support and encouragement of my friends, especially given the suspicious gaze from staff and customers.

 I would also like to acknowledge the ethical considerations related to taking photos inside a restaurant, which is a private domain.
 There exists a grey area between capturing images for documentation purposes and taking self-portraits for personal use.
-I would be greatly appreciative if anyone finds themselves captured in a photo unsolicited in a private setting.
+I would be greatly appreciative if anyone finds themselves captured in a photo unsolicited in a private setting that they would not like to be publicly shared.
 Please notify me, and I will address the issue immediately.

 #### Data Source